NeemaCom/newletssee/replit.md

 - **Styling**: Tailwind CSS with custom utility classes

 ## Recent Changes
+**2025-07-14**: Updated Branding from "Railsr Pay" to "Cush Pay powered by Railsr"
+- ✓ Updated all navigation labels to reflect new branding
+- ✓ Changed page titles and headers throughout the application
+- ✓ Updated loading messages and error messages for consistency
+- ✓ Maintained all existing functionality while improving brand consistency
+- ✓ Updated documentation to reflect the branding change

 **2025-07-14**: Migrated Authentication System from Custom Backend to Firebase Authentication
 - ✓ Updated authentication architecture from custom email/password system to Firebase Auth
 - ✓ Implemented Firebase configuration with Project ID "cushportal" and Google Sign-In provider